 Termination of membership if member not in good standing

-2.6 A person’s membership in the Society is terminated if the person is not in good standing for 6 consecutive months.
+2.6 A person’s membership in the Society is terminated if the person is not in good standing.

+Expulsion of a member

+2.7 A member may be expelled by a majority vote from the Board

+(a) The expulsion must be accompanied by a brief statement of the reasons for the proposed expulsion.

+(b) The person who is the subject of the expulsion must be given an opportunity to be heard by the Board before the Board is put to a vote.

 Part 3 – General Meetings of Members